-- b.
-Could light or glare from the finished project be a safety hazard or interfere with views?
-NA - c.
-What existing off-site sources of light or glare may affect your proposal? - d.
-Proposed measures to reduce or control light and glare impacts, if any: NA
+b.
+Could light or glare from the finished project be a safety hazard or interfere with views? [help]

-12. Recreation [help]

-- a.
-What designated and informal recreational opportunities are in the immediate vicinity?
-NA - b.
+- c.
+What existing off-site sources of light or glare may affect your proposal? [help] None, does not apply - d.
+Proposed measures to reduce or control light and glare impacts, if any: [help] None - 12.
+Recreation [help] - a.
+What designated and informal recreational opportunities are in the immediate vicinity? [help] Water sports - b.
 Would the proposed project displace any existing recreational uses?
-If so, describe.
-NA - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any:
+If so, describe. [help] No - c.
+Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help]

-13. Historic and cultural preservation [help]
+- 13. Historic and cultural preservation [help] - a.

-a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers?
-If so, specifically describe.
+If so, specifically describe. [help]